MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 5. See [Use DFCI profiles on Windows devices in Microsoft Intune](/mem/intune/configuration/device-firmware-configuration-interface-windows) for complete instructions, including:

    - Create your Azure AD security groups
    - Create the profiles
-- Assign the profiles, and reboot
+   - Assign the profiles and reboot
    - Update existing DFCI settings
    - Reuse, retire, or recover the device

 ## Prevent users from changing UEFI settings